wikiwu24/SOLUTIONS/README.md

-# SQLSOLUTIONS
+# SOLUTIONS
-Solutions for Database Assignments
+Solutions for Training